chassisml/chassis/docs/docs/index.md

 )
 ```

+### Run and Query Model

-###Serve your models locally or on your model inferencing platform of choice
+*NOTE: Run your model locally or on your preferred serving platform and begin making inference calls right away.*

 <div id="logos-container">